Get insider access

 Philips Fidelio X2HR

-The HiFiMan Sundara 2020 are better for neutral sound than the Philips Fidelio X2HR.
-The HiFiMan have a more immersive passive soundstage and deliver sound more consistently across users.
-However, while both headphones lack thump and rumble because of their open-back design, the Philips are able to reproduce a bit more low-bass, which some listeners may prefer.
+The HiFiMan Sundara 2020 are better for critical listening than the Philips Fidelio X2HR.
+The HiFiMan have a smoother frequency response that's less fatiguing for long sessions.
+However, while both headphones lack thump and rumble, the Philips can reproduce a bit more low bass, which some listeners may prefer, but their treble is more piercing.
 They also come with a long, 10-foot audio cable.

 Beyerdynamic DT 900 PRO X